Skip to content

 Scam Platform

 An Instagram scam is more serious if you entered a password, shared a one-time code, sent money, gave payment or identity details, or lost access to your account.
-If you only received a strange DM, comment, follow, tag, or offer, stop replying, avoid the link, save anything you may need as evidence, and report or block the account inside Instagram.
+If you only received a strange DM, comment, follow, tag, or offer, the safest first step is usually to stop replying, avoid the link, save evidence, and report or block the account inside Instagram.

 What happened on Instagram?

 Use the closest match first.
-If more than one thing happened, start with money, account access, or identity exposure before reporting the account that contacted you.
+If more than one thing happened, start with the highest-risk row and handle money, account access, or identity exposure before arguing with the account that contacted you.

 You only received a suspicious DM, comment, tag, follow, or offer